 The Group operates a discretionary profit sharing scheme from which all executive directors and full time employees of the Group can benefit.
-The size of the profit related pool created under this scheme is determined annually and is equal to 15 per cent of the consolidated Group profit before tax and amortisation (including any impairment charges) and before the interest charge on Manager and Investor Loan Notes of Cathedral Capital (Investments) Limited and dividends on the preference shares issued by Cathedral Capital Limited.
+The size of the profit related pool created under this scheme is determined annually as set out in note 25.
 Any proposals by executives for distributions to staff, including those to executive directors, from the profit sharing scheme, are discussed by the Group's Chief Executive Officer and the Remuneration Committee.
 The aggregate amount and timing of any payments are agreed by the Remuneration Committee.
 The rationale for any distributions to executive directors and senior executives having basic salaries of £125,000 and above are explained to and agreed by the Remuneration Committee.

 For this year, the Remuneration Committee has not agreed any proposed distributions to the executive directors from the profit sharing scheme and therefore have not been included within the Fees and Salaries disclosed above.
-The distributions relating to the 2012 profit sharing scheme which was distributed in 2013 have been included in the Fees & Salaries above.
-The amount of the profit sharing scheme is set out in details in Note 24.
+The distributions relating to the 2013 profit sharing scheme which were distributed in 2014 have been included in the Fees & Salaries above.
+The amount of the profit sharing scheme is set out in details in Note 25.

-As mentioned above, the Group also operates its ESOP as an incentive scheme and during 2013 all the investments were sold to Lancashire Holdings Limited.
+As mentioned above, the Group also operated its ESOP as an incentive scheme and during 2013 all the investments were sold to Lancashire Holdings Limited.
 The surplus assets were distributed to the employees and this included the Directors of the Company.
 These amounts are disclosed above.